About Our Alaskan Malamute Puppies

 What we CAN’T offer….

 There is no guarantee on phenotype (colors, coats, etc) sexes, or quantity of the litters – EVER.
 We also do not guarantee that any planned breeding will be successful.
 When dealing with nature and the natural order of things, these things are simply not something that anyone should ever try to “guarantee”.
 The dates we post on expected litters are not exact, they are estimated based on what we feel is a close guess as to when to expect litters.
 There are many factors at play, such as when our females actually go into their heat cycles and when they are individually ready to breed.
+Sometimes our girls are right on schedule, sometimes they are early or later than expected.
+It’s all about nature, so please do not assume that the dates we post are ever set in stone.
 As a general rule, once the heat cycle begins, our females are not ready to actually breed for another 2 weeks.
-These times can vary from a few days to a few weeks, and be either earlier or later.
-We are not “in the business” to produce pups, so therefore our dogs are paired based on their own accord and at their own pace.
+These times can vary from a few days to a few weeks, and again, be either earlier or later.
+We are not “in the business” to produce pups, so therefore we do not do anything to interfere with their natural processes.
 Although we intend certain “pairings” there are times when those specific pairings might not work, and so we may try a different pairing.
 These dogs are multi-level, deeply intelligent, unique individuals and it’s simply not possible or even ethical to judge whether or not a pup is a “good pick” based on color, coat, or even sex alone.
 Just with any living sentient being, there is a much more deeper connection involved.
 The Alaskan Malamute breed is stunningly gorgeous and sought after for this quality alone – but we strongly encourage you to also look beyond the superficial, and focus on the inner connection you feel as well when picking out a pup.

 We will NEVER suggest that a puppy is “100% clear” of any and all parasites upon leaving our home as this is a very ignorant and irresponsible claim for anyone to make.
 Things can change on a daily basis, what might not have been there one minute, might be present the next.
 Parasites in young puppies is an ON-GOING maintenance based process.
-We choose to use Food Grade Diatomaceous Earth as a daily oral worming treatment because it is highly effective against most common parasites.
+We choose to use Codex Food Grade Diatomaceous Earth as a daily oral worming treatment because it is highly effective against most common parasites while also providing additional beneficial minerals.
 FG DE is used in zoos, sanctuaries and farms across the country, is much easier on a young puppy’s system than many chemical wormers, and it is what we CHOOSE to use as our main source of combating parasites.
+We also use a mild chemical wormer, Strongid, at least once before the pups leave to their new homes.
 Coccidia is very commonly present in puppies, and if a puppy becomes too stressed out when leaving to go to their new homes, this can lower their immune system, making them vulnerable, and can allow certain things to manifest quickly and without warning.
 Coccidia can be fatal if allowed to go untreated, especially when suspected in puppies.
-This is why our contract states that we suggest having a puppy RE-CHECKED by your veterinarian within 3 days to ensure that your puppy is STILL in a healthy state of being.
+This is why our agreement specifically states that we require having a puppy RE-CHECKED by your veterinarian within 3 days to ensure that your puppy is STILL in a healthy state of being.
 Additional concerns during transporting/transitioning to a new home: Alaskan Malamute puppies cannot be overheated, allowed to become dehydrated, or exposed to too much too quickly.
 Puppies PREFER to be cool and get overheated very easily.
 Many inexperienced “new owners” will make the mistake of wanting to keep them too warm, cover them with blankets, or cuddle them to the point where they are just too hot.
 Our puppies are often used to temperatures reaching near ZERO degrees, they thrive in these lower temperatures – never think an Alaskan Malamute is too cold!
 Please see this additional article on this topic as there is MUCH more to KNOW: Thinking about a Puppy?

-Payments/deposits we receive are used to provide for the dog’s and puppies upkeep, care, and enrichment of life; this is something that cannot be refunded under any circumstance that is outside of our contract, which is ethical and fair for both our puppies and buyers.
-We will often accept deposits several months in advance of breedings to give people a chance to finance their puppy over the course of 6 months to a year.
-We try to make our pups affordable, but the costs and time associated with having a breeding program, even a small one, is substantial.
+Payments/deposits we receive are used to provide for the dog’s and puppies upkeep, care, and enrichment of life; this is something that cannot be refunded under any circumstance.
+We have a very thorough agreement which clearly explains our policies and the terms of receiving a puppy.
+We will often accept deposits months in advance of breedings to give people a chance to finance their puppy over the course of 6 months to a year, and to ensure that we will be able to place the majority of a litter with qualified loving forever homes.

 What we CAN offer….